MicroEJ/docs/VEEPortingGuide/architectureChangelog.rst

 ~~~~~~~~~~~

 -  Fixed `OutOfMemoryError`_
-   thrown when allocating an object of the size of free memory in immortals heap
+   thrown when allocating an object of the size of free memory in Immortals Heap

 .. _soar-6: